 That we have a national bank today, and have had one since the 1840s, is a testament to the prescience of Alexander Hamilton and the wisdom of George Washington.

 Hamilton and Jefferson, Washington’s Secretary of the Treasury and Secretary of State, were always at odds.
-Cabinet meetings were verbal slugfests, and Jefferson viciously spoke to Washington about Hamilton behind the Treasury Secretary’s back.
+Cabinet meetings were verbal slugfests, entertaining given the speakers, and Jefferson viciously spoke to Washington about Hamilton behind the Treasury Secretary’s back.
 (Not that Hamilton was a prince in regard to Jefferson, but he was less snide and sneaky.)

 Washington was always in the position to have to decide who was right between the battling factions in his administration.
 He also had the respect and esteem of both factions, so that what he supported became the idea to support.
 Jefferson often criticized the administration of which he was a member in public articles with pseudonyms for bylines, but writing that was obviously Jefferson’s.

 Luckily for the precedents that set national policy, Washington usually sided with Hamilton.
-Jefferson would cry about violations to the Constitution, but the implied powers mentioned above allowed for the founding of a bank.
+Jefferson would cry about violations to the Constitution, but the implied powers mentioned above allowed for the founding of a bank and other Hamiltonian creations.

 Hamilton figured out ways the government could make money.
 He was as careful as Jefferson about keeping the American government from competing with its stakeholder citizens in terms of supplying and manufacturing, but he had to find money to finance the national bank, and that meant taxes and tariffs.
 Some argued that imposing taxes and tariffs would create the exact situation the United States declared independence and war to avoid.
 Hamilton countered his policies would be reviewed and ratified by Congress, which he advocated to make bicameral, so taxation would not be without representation.
 Delegates speaking for the people would set or reject policy.

 Whatever Hamilton did, Jefferson decried by every means from harping to Washington to feeding a propaganda mill that Washington, Hamilton, and John Adams were looking to make America a monarchy with Washington as king.